 In the 21st century, artificial intelligence has become an essential building block of technological progress.
 It underpins a wide range of innovations, from intelligent speakers to self-driven vehicles.
 What makes AI remarkable is its capacity for ongoing learning and self-adaptation, enabling it to function independently.

 In the past decade, the development of AI has progressed rapidly, and its adoption rate has been swift.
-According to Deloitte’s report on artificial intelligence, about 75% of businesses are expected to invest in AI-powered technologies in the near future.
+According to Statista’s report on artificial intelligence, about 75% of businesses are expected to invest in AI-powered technologies by 2027.

 Artificial intelligence has changed the way we look at any business by enabling the automation of tasks through the use of AI assistants.
 Chatbots and voicebots are prime examples of AI-powered technology that have transformed the way companies interact with customers.
 These clever bots can help you in delivering exceptional customer experiences, as opposed to negative ones.